 After I sold my rental property for $2,742,000, I reinvested $550,000 of the proceeds into real estate crowdfunding to earn income 100% passively and simplify.
 I also invested $500,000 in bonds and $500,000 in stocks to diversify.
 I have to say, as a dad to two young children, earning income passively is the way to go.

 Fundrise: A way for accredited and non-accredited investors to diversify into real estate through private eREITs.
-Fundrise has been around since 2012 and has consistently generated steady returns, no matter what the stock market is doing.
+Fundrise has been around since 2012 and now manages over $3.3 billion for over 500,000 investors.
 For most investors, investing in a diversified fund with Fundrise is one of the easiest ways to gain exposure.
+The company focuses on the Sunbelt where yields tend to be higher and valuations tend to be lower.

 CrowdStreet: A way for accredited investors to invest in individual real estate opportunities mostly in 18-hour cities.
 18-hour cities are secondary cities with lower valuations, higher rental yields, and potentially higher growth due to job growth and demographic trends.
 If you have a lot of capital and more time, you can build your own select real estate portfolio with CrowdStreet.